DianeDuroux/netANOVA/README.md

 - `t`:		the threshold indicating the minimum size of a group of network to be statistically tested for difference with another group.
 - `method_clust`:	method to compute the distance between each cluster in the hierarchical clustering: “complete” (default) or average.
 - `MT`:		method to correct for multiple testing.
 Default “tree”, i.e. $p_adjusted=p\times\frac{N_j-1}{N-1}$, where N_j is the number of networks clustered at node j of the dendrogram.
-- `p_threshold`:	maximum p-value for 2 groups of networks to be considered as significantly h different, default 0.05.
+- `p_threshold`:	maximum p-value for 2 groups of networks to be considered as significantly different, default 0.05.
 - `permutation`:	number of permutations to derive the p-value, default 99.
 - `perturbation`:	percentage of values permuted in the distance matrix, default 20%.
 - `Seed`:		seed for replicability.